What should you do if your interview gets too TMI?

 How to answer: The polite way to answer this question is to emphasize that you'll be able to perform all the duties expected of you in this position without any hindrance.
 This way, you're answering the question with a non-answer, but this is still more diplomatic than refusing to answer their question at all.
 Sometimes, the interviewer might not be aware that this question is inappropriate, so it's best to be tactful in your response.

-For the ladies, if the company you're interviewing for functions in a more business-casual setting, you can choose between either dress pants or pencil skirt with a nice blouse, or a knee-length dress.
-Meanwhile, the gentlemen can portray a polished business-casual look with a sweater over a button-down, a button-down and an open jacket, or a polo shirt with slacks.
+When it comes to what women should wear to an interview, if the company functions in a more business-casual setting, you can choose between either dress pants or pencil skirt with a nice blouse, or a knee-length dress.
+Meanwhile, what men in an interview can wear should portray a polished business-casual look with a sweater over a button-down, a button-down and an open jacket, or a polo shirt with slacks.

 If the company operates in a more business formal environment, ladies can opt for either a pantsuit, dress pants or pencil skirt with a nice blouse and blazer, or a knee-length dress with a blazer during the interview.
 For men, business formal often means a black or navy, three-piece suit with a tie and closed-toed shoes.